 Do you Keep a fire extinguisher near your appliances?
 If one of your appliances suddenly caught fire could you try to put it out, or would you be helpless?
 This article has been inspired after hearing all the news coming out of the Grenfell fire inquiry.
 They’ve been discussing all the contributing factors to theread the full article..

 This is a category list of all my articles tagged with Whitegoodshelp recommendations.
 Basically any article where I have specific recomendations to do or not do something will get this tag so it's well worth browsing through them.
 You might be surprised how interesting or useful some of them are.

 White goods appliances come with an inherent risk.
 We do not need to increase this risk.
 Bad design, poor quality, user misuse and complacency all increase this risk unnecessarily.
-You might be unwilling to make the effort to even read this article if you’ve not experienced any incidents, and don’t know anyone who has.
-The reality is that many of our white goods appliances are potentially very dangerous.
+If you haven’t experienced any incidents or know someone who has, it might seem unnecessary to read this article.
+The reality is that many of ourread the full article..